robert-hardy/fsq_20180212_agile_data_science/PITCHME.md

 For example
 ====

-* People work in Jupyter notebooks in a central repository.
+* People work in Jupyter notebooks that are stored in a central repository.
 * Jenkins converts them to scripts and checks that they run without errors.
-* When they break we make a decision: is it valuable? is there a refactoring we need?
+* When they break we make a decision.
-* When we feel that something good has been identified we write a script that produces a report.
+* When we find something good we produce an automated report.
+* When a report is liked we promote it to a page to our web app.
 * We are climbing up the pyramid!

 ---